 28 Feb Contact Lenses

 Contact lenses are a great choice for anyone who doesn’t want to wear eyeglasses full time and for those who want to maintain an active lifestyle without impairing performance.
 That’s because contacts naturally move with you, which is one main advantage to wearing them.
 Like eyeglasses, contact lenses help to correct refractive errors and perform this function by adding or subtracting focusing power to the eye’s cornea and lens.
 For people with vision problems, contacts remain an effective, almost invisible tool.
 The thin lens is designed to fit over your cornea (the clear front of your eye) to correct vision problems including nearsightedness, farsightedness, and astigmatism.
-Even if you have presbyopia and need bifocals, you can wear contact lenses.
+Even if you have presbyopia, need bifocals or have dry eyes you can wear contact lenses.

 There are two general categories of contact lenses, soft and RGP (rigid gas permeable).
 For anyone considering wearing contact lenses for the very first time, make sure you get a contact lens exam.
 Typically a routine eye exam does not include a contact lens fitting, and therefore you will not be given a contact lens prescription at the end of a routine eye exam.
 The first choice when considering contact lenses is which lens will best suit your needs and lifestyle.
 With in mind, we offer some more insight on contact lenses.